xhostcomweb/rails-log-reader-gem/README.md

 /deals 22 unique views
 /about 21 unique views

-Much bigger log files can be used also.
+Much bigger log files can be used also, and is set up dependency injection for alteration for other input sources, ie databases etc.

 ## Installation